-I’m spending my summer in Seattle, Washington while interning at Boeing as a Mechanical Engineer (Sorry, I don’t have pics, that Boeing Proprietary Information ).
+I’m spending my summer in Seattle, Washington while interning at Boeing as a Mechanical Engineer (Sorry, I don’t have pics, that Boeing Proprietary Information :-P).
 I’m in the testing group, so I’m pretty much working in a factory the whole time.
 Almost everyone is 40 and older (which makes for some wise conversations).
 And I’m learning more about what I ultimately want to do when I leave school.

 Seattle is different… it’s a whole new world (but it might just be because I’ve lived on the East Coast my whole life).
 It a diverse mix of Asian, North African and United States’ transplants all simmering in a pot of West Coast chillness and New Age thinking lol.
 That’s my best one-sentence description of the culture.
 I think I’m starting to like it, and even for a split second thought I could live here permanently.
 But then I remembered how far it was and that dream was shot down.
 Also, my Floridian upbringing can’t handle a summer where the weather is still in the 50s and 60s.

 Shot of Downtown Seattle from high rise building